-Most parents are well versed in the dangers of toy-choking hazards facing toddlers, but according to Darshan Patel, MD, Chief of Pediatric Emergency Medicine at Maria Fareri Children’s Hospital, parents of young children should be mindful of a few lesser-known holiday hazards.
+Most parents are well versed in the dangers of toy-choking hazards facing toddlers.
+Darshan Patel, MD, Chief of Pediatric Emergency Medicine at Maria Fareri Children’s Hospital, a member of the Westchester Medical Center Health Network, says parents of young children should be mindful of a few lesser-known holiday hazards.

 Dr. Patel recommends:

-1. If you have a gas fireplace, make sure you also have a protective screen.
+• If you have a gas fireplace, make sure you have a protective screen.

 • Throw out LED lights or toys with button batteries.

 • Limit holiday decorations that may lure kids into climbing.